Saving & Spending Home & Auto

 You may have bought a home in an area with a homeowners' association (HOA), which may provide services or other amenities in exchange for fees and staying within particular rules and regulations.

-Remember to review any bylaws for your HOA in order to stay in compliance, and be ready to address any issues your neighbors may bring to your local HOA.
+Remember to review your HOA's bylaws to stay in compliance and be ready to address any issues your neighbors may bring to your local HOA.

 The house next door was foreclosed

-A foreclosure could tarnish a neighborhood property and could cause issues with the old and potentially new owners of the lot.
-Check with the city to see who owns the property and if they have an idea of potential plans for its future.
+A foreclosure could tarnish a neighborhood property and cause issues with the old and potentially new owners of the lot.
+Check with the city to see who owns the property and if they have any potential plans for its future.

-In the meantime, try and maintain the outside of the property to keep it looking good, which could help you with the value of your own property as well.
+In the meantime, try maintaining the outside of the property to keep it looking good, which could help you increase the value of your own property as well.

 Your neighbor's toys are everywhere